California Microtia and Ear Surgery

 Revision Medpor and Supor

 On occasion, scalp and skin graft hair growth on the newly reconstructed ear can happen.
-This can occur in both rib- and implant-based surgery.
 This can be treated in different ways, including laser hair removal.
-Our team has experience with this and can help.

 Which One is Better?